OpenPonk/openponk/repository/DynaCASE.package/DCDiagramController.class/README.md

 A DCDiagramController is the parent class to controller classes that control whole diagrams.
+It creates a palette / menu  for specific diagram.
+It also handles the changes in diagram  ,e.g. removal of element.

 Instance Variables
 	controllerFactory:		<Object>